microsoft/fundraising-and-engagement/CDS.Solutions.Nonprofit/README.md

 # Source Files Overview

-Code has been moved to be installed from AppSource.
+Code has been moved to be installed from Solution Center.
 Please refer to release artifacts.